johnhenry/technique/readme.md

 This document is split into two main parts: Part One focuses on a set of concepts while part two focuses on applications built with these concepts in mind.

+###Quick note on performance
+I focus on performance from a development perspective.
+Some features become will dramatically more performant as in the upcomming months as they become native to platform implementations and don't need to be transplied to work.
+Other aspects could be improved through caching and memoization.

+I chose React as a rendering platform because of it's stateful rendereing model -- it's a happy coincidence allows for efficient client-side rendereing.

 ##Part One. -- Concepts

 ###Functional Programming